Off the tourist strip

 Where people spend a day off

-- Tuesday market (Tianguis).
-The big weekly open-air market on the edge of town for produce, cheap eats, clothes and household goods.
-This is where the town shops, not the artisan market.
+- The Tuesday tianguis.
+The big weekly open-air market on the edge of town is where San Miguel genuinely shops, for produce, cheap eats, clothes, tools and household goods.
+It is chaotic, cheap and real, nothing like the artisan market.
+Go in the morning and eat a carnitas taco or a huarache while you browse.

 - El Charco del Ingenio.
-Locals walk and picnic in this hillside reserve.
+Families walk and picnic in this hillside reserve on weekend mornings, before the sun gets high and the trails get hot.

 - The thermal springs.
-Weekend soaks at the hot-spring balnearios north of town are a family tradition, not just a tourist add-on.
+A weekend soak at the balnearios north of town, out on the Dolores Hidalgo road, is a family tradition here, not just a tourist add-on.
+Locals go early on Sunday and bring a cooler.

-What a friend who lives here would tell you: eat one block off the plaza and pay in pesos, and San Miguel suddenly feels like the affordable Mexican town everyone says it used to be.
+What a friend who lives here would tell you: eat one block off the plaza and pay in pesos, and San Miguel suddenly feels like the affordable Mexican town everyone claims it used to be.
+The prices and the crowds you complain about are almost entirely a plaza-front phenomenon, and you can walk out of them in five minutes flat.